s1r0n/pathfinder-institute/20-governance-notes.md

 ## Governance and Integrity Framework

 Open access without integrity safeguards leads to drift, dilution, and ideological capture—especially in high-stakes systems like education.
-The Pathfinder Educational Model is not just curriculum; it is a paradigm.
-Uncontrolled remixing risks replicating the very power distortions the model exists to dismantle.
+The Pathfinder Educational Model is more than just curriculum, it is a paradigm.
+Uncontrolled remixing risks replicating the power distortions the model exists to dismantle.

 ### The Root Problem